Provision vVols datastores

 This section enables you to select whether you want the vVols datastore to have either replication enabled or disabled.
 Only asynchronous type replication profile is allowed for this release.
 You can then select one or more storage capability profiles listed.
 The system recommended values of paired Storage system and Storage VM are populated automatically.
 The recommended values are populated only if they are paired in ONTAP.
 You can modify these values if required.

-While creating FlexVol volumes in ONTAP, you should ensure to create them with the attributes you wish to select in the storage capability profile.
+Note: While creating FlexVol volumes in ONTAP, you should ensure to create them with the attributes you wish to select in the storage capability profile.
 Both read write and data protection FlexVol volumes should have similar attributes.

 After FlexVol volumes are created and SnapMirror is initialized in ONTAP, you should run a storage rediscovery in VSC to be able to see the new volumes.

 You should select the schedule for SnapMirror and the required FlexVol volume from the existing list.
 This schedule should be similar to the one selected in the VM Storage Policies page.
 The user should have created FlexVol volumes on ONTAP with SnapMirror that are listed.
 You can select the default storage capability profile to be used for creating vVols using the Default storage capability profile option.
+By default all the volumes are set to maximum Autogrow size to 120 % and default Snapshots are enabled on these volumes.

 In the Summary section, click Finish.